Koe-kroost

 A title to entice an international audience might be: ‘Protein Parallax’.

-Installation with three-dimensional work, video, and sound composition.
+The video is part of an installation with three-dimensional work, video, and sound composition.
 Developed as an Artist-in-Residence at the invitation of WUR LEAPT (Wageningen University & Research, Local Engagement for Accelerating the Protein Transition) by Eric Langendoen.
 The installation is aimed at light festival audiences, but can also be adapted to various (indoor) locations.
-It offers visitors a view from a duckweed perspective.

-When I was asked to create an art project within the context of the protein transition*, I started thinking about the place animal and plant proteins have in our physical and mental landscape.
-The production of animal proteins has shaped the landscape around us.
-Farms, meadows, grazing cows: they are part of our history and our culture.
-Nostalgia may overwhelm many when they think of the life and the crafts that go with it: the farmer, the cheesemaker, the butcher, the chef.
-And we love it all: meat, cheese, dairy.
+The protein transition* is a vast and multifaceted topic.
+To begin the development process, I considered the role animal and plant proteins play in our physical and mental landscape.
+The production of animal proteins has significantly shaped the landscape around us.
+Farms, meadows, grazing cows: they are part of our history as well as our culture.
+Nostalgia may overwhelm many when they think of the life and the crafts that are associated with it: the farmer, the cheesemaker, the butcher, the chef.
+And we love the products that come from that landscape: meat, cheese, milk, and dairy products.

-In the initial phase of this project, duckweed was approved for human consumption, based on research conducted within WUR.
-There was just the thing within that same landscape that I was thinking about: just as ordinary as the animals in the meadow, only slightly downward in our field of vision.
-Next to the meadows where the producers of animal proteins metabolize (let’s call them “cows”), the vegetable protein of the future floats in the canals around them.
-All this time, duckweed was there.
+The initial phase of this art project coincided with the approval of duckweed for human consumption, thanks to research conducted at Wageningen University & Research.
+There you had an element of that landscape that I reflected on: just as present as the animals in the meadow, only slightly lower in your field of vision.
+Next to the meadows where the producers of animal proteins metabolize (let’s call them ‘cows’), the plant protein of the future floats in the canals around them.
+All this time, duckweed has been there.

-My installation romanticizes the idea that cow and duckweed are the reverse sides of one thing, that cow and duckweed might interbreed.
-It shrinks the cow/enlarges duckweed into something cuddly.
-Because that’s also what we can do: love something and then eat it.
-Revere it and then sacrifice it.
+The image presented in the installation suggests that cow and duckweed are manifestations of one thing, that cow and duckweed can interbreed.
+It shrinks the cow/magnifies duckweed into something cuddly.
+That’s also something that we are capable of: love something and then eat it.
+Revere something and then sacrifice it.
 Just as the praise of young lettuce has been sung in Dutch poetry, the humble duckweed deserves something similar in my view.
-It also literally visualizes the transition: the plant-based part larger, the animal-based part smaller than we have known it.
-The hybrid has mythological traits; it floats, ascends.
-It is, as the future often begins, a vision from a dream.
+The objects literally visualize the transition: the plant-based part larger, the animal-based part smaller than it is now.
+The Koe-kroost hybrid has mythological traits; it floats, ascends.
+The work is, in the way that the future often begins, a vision from a dream.

 *What is protein transition, and why is science (and politics) so concerned with it?
-And why should I?
+And why should I be?

 Reacties zijn gesloten.